Diversifying markets for Canadian oil production is vital to ensure Canada receives full value for its natural resources.

 Rail remains an important piece of the transportation network, allowing producers the flexibility to move to different markets in response to demand opportunities.
 It also complements pipeline capacity and provides an alternative for markets without pipeline connections.

 In recent years, rail transport of crude oil has grown as an alternative mode of transportation to accommodate the rapid growth from new supply regions that quickly exceeded available pipeline capacity.
-In the first six months of 2015, about 125,000 barrels per day of crude oil were moved by rail.
-Rail loading capacity in Western Canada is currently about 776,000 barrels per day.
+In 2015, about 140,000 barrels per day of crude oil were moved by rail.
+Rail loading capacity in Western Canada is currently about 754,000 barrels per day.

 In 2015, measures were taken by U.S. and Canadian governments to enhance and align standards for rail safety.
 Ongoing safe transport of hydrocarbons is in the interest of oil and natural gas producers and all Canadians – so the industry can continue to deliver jobs and economic benefits.
 Every day a variety of goods are moved by rail – grain, consumer goods, oil, chemicals and other materials.
 We are just part of that mix.
 Approximately 3.8 million barrels per day of crude oil are produced and transported in Canada, of which about 160,000 is exported by rail.
 While these numbers may fluctuate, both rail and pipeline are important modes of transportation.